Michele Burian, Assistant Director

 Although Section 504 does not require schools to develop an Individualized Education Program with annual goals or an accommodation plan, the school should provide written documentation for each student identified and provide accommodations and/or services under Section 504.
 If the Building Level Support Team determines a possible need for accommodation, a referral should be made, and evaluations conducted.
 If the student is identified as having a disability that is substantially limiting, the team may develop a Section 504 Accommodation Plan.

 Section 504 should fall under the management of general education.
 School staff and parents should collaborate to help ensure that students are provided accommodations through general education.
 The exception to this standard is a student who has been determined as having a disability under the Individuals with Disabilities Education Act (IDEA).
 Such a student could receive special education services under IDEA and accommodations under Section 504.
-Many schools will include the Section 504 accommodations on the IEP rather than developing two separate documents.
+If a student is on an IEP, Section 504 accommodations will be included if the student has been determined to have a disability.

 FAQ’s - The Office for Civil Rights (OCR) has published an extensive list of Section 504 frequently asked questions. (external link)

 The regional Office for Civil Rights for North Dakota is located at: